fEst1ck/coverage-playground/README.md

 The fuzzer automatically logs its state every 30 seconds to provide insights into the fuzzing progress:

 - `stats/fuzzer_log.json`: Contains detailed state information at each logging interval
-- `stats/progress_data.csv`: CSV file for easy data analysis and visualization
+- `stats/coverage_*.json`: Coverage snapshots with timestamps in the filename

 The logged information includes:
 - Runtime duration
 - Total executions
-- Coverage count (varies based on coverage type)
+- Coverage count for each tracked metric
 - Crash count
 - Queue size
 - Current fuzzing level

-When using the `-a` (all-coverage) flag, the coverage information includes separate counts for block, edge, and path coverage.

 ### Example